Approximating Fixpoints of Approximated Functions

-However, as one might expect, it is not generally the case that the sequence converges to the least fixpoint of $f$ (or that it converges at all) without imposing additional restrictions to the parameters.
+\end{proof} However, as one might expect, it is not generally the case that the sequence converges to the least fixpoint of $f$ (or that it converges at all) without imposing additional restrictions on the parameters.

 We next prove that convergence of the iteration to the least fixed point is ensured by working with Mann-Kleene schemes, i.e., Mann schemes satisfying

 Intuitively, Condition~\eqref{eq:alpha-condition-1} implies that the iteration gets closer and closer to a Kleene iteration (in fact, when $\alpha_n \to 0$, the operator $T^\mathcal{S}_n(f,\cdot)$ tends to $f$).
 At the end of this section we will show that convergence even holds for relaxed Mann-Kleene schemes where the $\alpha_n$ converge to a value strictly less than $1$.